OSAMES/ionic-datepicker/README.md

 OSAMES' fork intends to add some features, supporting ionic v1 for now.
 Indeed, the original author wasn't interested by our addition of week and month picking.

 Hence the bower package name `ionic-datepicker-fork-ionic1`.
+But the angular module name remains `ionic-datepicker`.

 OSAMES forked from version 1.2.1, starting with first release as version 1.3.0.

+##Remark
-## For ionic v2, this component is under development by the original author.
+For ionic v2, this component is under development by the original author.
 You can check it [here](https://github.com/rajeshwarpatlolla/ionic2-datepicker)

 ##Prerequisites.